ll7/UnrealEngine-FMIPlugin/README.md

 - [Conan UE4 Cli](https://github.com/adamrehn/conan-ue4cli) and l0wl3vels fork of [ue4-conan-recipes](https://github.com/l0wl3vel/ue4-conan-recipes)
 - IDE: VS Code

-Included FMUs

-- PT2.fmu
-- Radaufhaengung.fmu: Wheel suspension with one point fixed (Did not get this to work)
-- RadaufhaengungNeu.fmu: New different implementation of a wheel suspension
-- The Modelica files are included in the `Modelica` folder.
-- FMUs are generated using openmodelica 1.17.0 with modelica-4.0.0 with source code included, so a tool like [fmpy](https://github.com/CATIA-Systems/FMPy) can be used to easily recompile on other platforms.

 # Installation

 This repo contains the pre-compiled dependencies for UE4.24.
 For any other version you need to clone and build the dependencies libzip and elzip from [my ue4-conan-recipes fork](https://github.com/l0wl3vel/ue4-conan-recipes)